-The last principle I would point out, to which I have already alluded, and which has been largely insisted on for some years past, and which has recently been put forward in a particular way, is this: That which is not prohibited is allowed; or else one must find the words &#8220;not otherwise&#8221; joined to what is said in the Bible; if not, we may do the jhing quite differently.
+The last principle I would point out, to which I have already alluded, and which has been largely insisted on for some years past, and which has recently been put forward in a particular way, is this: That which is not prohibited is allowed; or else one must find the words "not otherwise" joined to what is said in the Bible; if not, we may do the thing quite differently.
 Now the Bible, as far as I know, never says this.
-Certainly we do not find it in the New Testament, so that it is evident that all that is written therein furnishes no rule of conduct whatever; because, if when there is a walk traced out in the Bible one may act otherwise unless one finds the phrase &#8220;not otherwise&#8221; it is evident that there is in it no obligatory direction (that is, that the biblical directions and walk are nothing as authority).
+Certainly we do not find it in the New Testament, so that it is evident that all that is written therein furnishes no rule of conduct whatever; because, if when there is a walk traced out in the Bible one may act otherwise unless one finds the phrase "not otherwise" it is evident that there is in it no obligatory direction (that is, that the biblical directions and walk are nothing as authority).
 You cannot find a more iniquitous principle.
 People felt themselves without any authority in the word for a certain mode of acting; they spoke of a commandment; but after all, they felt that all that was alleged could not serve as a foundation to what they were building.
 Sometimes they will say that the word has not force of law.
-Sometimes they will not have a Gospel-code; and finally they do things as they please, alleging that the word has not said &#8220;not otherwise.&#8221; Let the Christian understand fully what this walk is, in order to brand it with all his spiritual might.
+Sometimes they will not have a Gospel-code; and finally they do things as they please, alleging that the word has not said "not otherwise."
+Let the Christian understand fully what this walk is, in order to brand it with all his spiritual might.
 This is what forms the basis of the whole Romish system.
 The word does suffice for our direction.
-If we find things done in a certain way, an authority committed to certain persons, we are quite as free to do it in another way, and to exercise the authority although it has not been committed to us, because it is not said &#8220;not otherwise.&#8221; For instance, here is what we are told with regard to the elders named at Geneva.
+If we find things done in a certain way, an authority committed to certain persons, we are quite as free to do it in another way, and to exercise the authority although it has not been committed to us, because it is not said "not otherwise."
+For instance, here is what we are told with regard to the elders named at Geneva.
 They cannot deny that the apostle and his delegates did establish the elders.
-What are we to do now that the one or the others are no longer here? &#8220;We challenge our brethren to quote one single text where the Holy Ghost commands
+What are we to do now that the one or the others are no longer here?
+"We challenge our brethren to quote one single text where the Holy Ghost commands

 {241}